JohnstonJ/video-tools/README.md

 Note that you must also ensure that FFmpeg is in your PATH, if it is not already.

 You can now run the scripts in this repository.

+## Workflows

+See the [README](doc/workflows/README.md) for more information on preservation and video restoration procedures.

 ## List of tools